 Over the past five years, the ethnic distribution of civil service status employees throughout the University System has remained fairly constant.
 Naturally, these numbers may vary tremendously between universities/agencies based on their geographic location.
-The chart represents the state-wide picture as of June 30, 2008.
+The chart represents the state-wide picture as of June 30, 2009.

 As a matter of information, the University System office provides programs to employing universities/agencies to assist in the recruitment, training, and retention of minority candidates into various civil service positions.
 These programs are utilized to support the various diversity programs designed by each university/agency.
 Learner and Supported Employment Programs allow for on-the-job training and result in placement of successful candidates to civil service status positions.
 Trainee Appointments allow for additional training and typically result in placement into a civil service status position following the successful completion of the corresponding civil service examination.
 The University System office continues to develop additional programs to further facilitate the recruitment and retention of minority applicants to civil service positions throughout the University System.
-The University System Office has most recently worked to expand Trainee Appointments to allow for specific opportunities for minority employees/applicants in professional/technical positions.
-The proposed Intern Program will be circulated for review and final comment to each University/Agency.
+The University System office has most recently worked to expand Trainee Appointments to allow for specific opportunities for minority employees/applicants in professional/technical positions.